emilioziniades/emilio-co-za/content/blog/nix-oci-images-macos/index.md

 {{ include(path="content/blog/nix-oci-images-macos/flake.nix") }}
 ```

-The flake is a little boilerplate-y, but the important part is the `packages.docker` output that calls the `dockerTools.buildLayeredImage` function.
+The flake is a little boilerplate-y, but the important part is the `packages.container` output that calls the `dockerTools.buildLayeredImage` function.
 In addition to the image name and tag, we include `cowsay` and set the `CMD` for the image.

 Now, if I naively try to build this on my MacOS machine, the build simply hangs.

 ```
-$ nix build .#docker
+$ nix build .#container
 ... building cowsay-hello-world-customisation-layer
 ```